wgross/fritz/README.md

 ## Precondition: Accept the Fritz Box Self Signed Certificates

 SSL communication with the fritz box over the secure port uses a self signed certificate.
 This certificate is rejected by the .Net frameworks WebClient class by default.
-To help with this I've included my Web security helper script 'Intialize-WebClientSecurity.ps1' in this repo.
-Call this script first before you use the fritz modules functions.
+To overcome this restriction the fritz module registers on loading its own certificate validation strategy wich always returns $true;

 ```
-Initialize-WebClientSecurity -AcceptAllCertificates
+class TrustAllCertsPolicy : ICertificatePolicy {
+    [bool] CheckValidationResult([ServicePoint] $srvPoint, [X509Certificate] $certificate, [WebRequest] $request, [int] $certificateProblem) {
+        return $true
+    }
+}

+[ServicePointManager]::CertificatePolicy = [TrustAllCertsPolicy]::new()
 ```

+If you are sensitive with your SSL security in powershell you should not use a powershell process running fritz for any other purpose.